 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-Compare the best web hosting services for shared hosting
+Compare the best shared hosting providers

-Hostinger: Best for affordability
+Hostinger: Best shared hosting for beginners

-Bluehost: Best for WordPress
+Bluehost: Best shared hosting for WordPress

 Do I need shared hosting?